 Bowman: A lot of those concepts came out of an incident called Mỹ Lai.
-If you look that up and you see some of the pictures that were taken following the discovery of the incident, you'll understand where some of that comes from.
+If you look that up and you'll understand where some of that comes from.
 But most of it was...
 That was a very limited incident.